SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Discussion and Future Works

-\textbf{Backdoor parameter ablation study}.
-This paper assesses the survivability of backdoors at a system-level across multiple \acl{frs} setups rather than finding the best attack parameters.
-Finding the best tweaks (\eg transparency, size, etc.) is a topic for future work.
+\textbf{Ablation studies, better triggers, and real-life tests}.
+This paper assesses the survivability of \aclp{ba} at a system-level across multiple \ac{frs} configurations rather than finding the best attack parameters.
+Identifying the best tweaks (\eg transparency, size, etc.) and more robust, potentially adaptive, backdoor triggers are important areas of research for future works.
+Real life experiments as covered in Sec.~\ref{sec:real_life_experiments} should also be expanded.

 \textbf{Feature dependency}.
-Finally, we note that we chose our \acl{frs} to be a sequential structure.
-However, \acl{frs} schemas have a high degree of diversity.
-Parallel/interdependent models with shared features exist for instance~\cite{qlrFrsSurvey2024}.
-Future work should explore the feasibility and impact of \acl{ba} on such structures.
+This paper's \acp{frs} follow a sequential structure.
+However, \ac{frs} schemas have a high degree of diversity.
+Parallel and interdependent models with shared features exist for instance~\cite{qlrFrsSurvey2024}.
+Future works should explore the feasibility and impact of \aclp{ba} on such structures.